Alfresco/docs-alfresco/microsoft-outlook/latest/config/index.md

     Options are **All public sites**, **My sites** or **Favorite sites**.

     >**Note:** Outlook users are able to change this and other settings locally for the Alfresco Outlook Client.
-See [Configuring extended settings in Outlook](#configure-extended-settings) for more information.
+See [Configure extended settings in Outlook](#configure-extended-settings) for more information.

 4. In **Prevent email duplication in**, choose to check the uniqueness of files and at what level.